10goto20/seltzer/README.md

 The targets file is a list of scanning targets in CSV format.
 <br/>Parameters in the targets file must be in the correct order.
 <br/>The REPORTNAME parameter must be unique for each target or the exported files will get overwritten.
+<br/>An empty field (i.e. ',,') should be used for parameters that wil not be passed.
 <br/>
 <br/>The targets file supports the following parameters in the order listed: